CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-2.md

 # Example 2: Creating Simple Objects

-How to add a simple object using the ProcessForce API
+To create and manage simple objects in ProcessForce, follow these key principles:

 - All ProcessForce documents must be created using the factory method in IProcessForceCompanyObject called CreatePFObject.

-- All objects contain methods Add, Update, and GetByKey that can be used for adding, updating, or retrieving objects from the database.
+- All objects contain methods such as Add, Update and GetByKey that can be used for adding, updating, or retrieving objects from the database.
 - All document objects can be found in CompuTec.ProcessForce.API.Documents namespace.

-The example below illustrates how to create a Resource Group object
+The example below illustrates how to create a Resource Group object using the ProcessForce API:

 ```csharp
 try